Kessel Run: AgileAF

 Also touring the Al Udeid CAOC with Schmidt in October 2016 was Raj Shah, tech entrepreneur and managing partner of DIUx, the Defense Innovation Unit Experimental.
-Shah was a former Air Force fighter pilot who had first hand experience of the importance of regular aerial refueling.
-That same night, he called lieutenant colonel Enrique Oti who was head of Air Force programs for DIUx in Silicon Valley.
-They arranged an unusual partnership between Air Force developers and Pivotal Software, and got it approved by General Jeffrey Harrigian, commanding United States Air Forces Central Command.
+Shah, a former Air Force fighter pilot, had firsthand experience of the importance of aerial refueling.
+That night, he called Lieutenant Colonel Enrique Oti, head of Air Force programs for DIUx in Silicon Valley.
+They arranged an unusual partnership between Air Force developers and Pivotal Software, and obtained approval by General Jeffrey Harrigian, leader of United States Air Forces Central Command.
 Rather than rewrite the entire AOC software suite, they would just do the tanker whiteboard.
 In December 2016, coders and program managers were visiting Al Udeid to talk to users.
-By April 2017, the aerial refueling tanker application, named Jigsaw, was in use at the CAOC; four months from start to production, when a more average Defense Department software operation took as much as three to five years.
+Within four months, the CAOC was using the aerial refueling tanker application, named Jigsaw.
+A typical Defense Department software acquistion can take three to five years.